-BI reporting synthesizes data from various sources, such as customer databases, financial information systems, market research, and more, to generate insights that can help shape a business’s strategies and operations.
+BI reporting pulls data from various sources, such as customer databases, financial information systems, and customer relationship management software, to generate insights that can help shape a business’s strategies and operations.
 Depending on your company’s data architecture, these BI reports often leverage data in a cloud data platform such as a cloud data warehouse or data lakehouse.
-Modern BI tools don’t just work with these cloud platforms; they query the data directly, without requiring any data caching or movement.
-And by using sophisticated algorithms and technologies such as artificial intelligence (AI), the reports generated by cutting-edge BI reporting systems provide up-to-date, relevant information, even if a user didn’t specifically know to look for it.

 Business intelligence reporting can be divided into four main categories: